Academic degree: Sri Lanka

-Sri Lanka like many other commonwealth countries follows the British system with its own distinctions.
+Sri Lanka, like many other commonwealth countries, follows the British system, but with its own distinctions.
 Degrees are approved by the University Grants Commission.

 Africa

 Tunisia

-In Tunisia, the grading system for schools and universities is based on a scale of 0-20, with 10 out of 20 being the passing grade.
-This system is used from elementary school through PhD programs.
-Numerical grades are strictly used to assess academic achievement, meaning that admissions to higher-level programs are determined by a student's undergraduate performance.
-For example, to be admitted to a Master's program, a student's grades during their bachelor's degree are taken into account.
+Tunisia's educational grading system, ranging from elementary school to Ph.D. programs, operates on a scale of 0 to 20.
+The minimum score for passing is set at 10 out of 20.
+This numerical system exclusively evaluates a student's academic accomplishments, serving as the determinant for admission into advanced programs.
+For instance, a student's grades obtained for their bachelor's degree are considered when they apply for a Master's program.
 Level 4 courses, which include the first year of a Bachelor's program or a Higher National Certificate (HNC), may allow students to enter directly into the second year of a Bachelor's program, provided that the course they completed is the same as the one they are applying for.